Deployment Guide

 • View logs for any errors

-4. Update Better Auth URL (If Using)
+5. Confirm Better Auth URLs (If Using)

 • Go to Vercel Dashboard → Your Project → Settings → Environment Variables

-• Update BETTER_AUTH_URL to your production URL (e.g., https://your-app.vercel.app)
+• Ensure BETTER_AUTH_URL and NEXT_PUBLIC_APP_URL are your production URL (e.g., https://your-app.vercel.app)

 • Redeploy: vercel --prod or push to Git